 What if I feel annoying?

 Feeling annoying is emotional.
 Being annoying is sending 4 messages in a week.
 You’re not doing that — you’re following a professional cadence.
+And you’re not being annoying!
+This is where mindfulness comes in.

 What if they still don’t respond after multiple follow-ups?